 BY ARVIND SHARMA

-Arvind Sharma is Birks Professor of Comparative Religion, McGill University, Montreal, Canada
+Arvind Sharma is a Birks Professor of Comparative Religion at McGill University, Montreal, Canada